er1kb/visidata-plugins/README.md

 #### At index time
 If you index a sheet called _dogs_ into Elasticsearch, the plugin will look for type mappings in a sheet named _dogs\_mappings_.
 If this mapping sheet does not exist, Elasticsearch will guess the types and give you default mappings.
 You can produce a template of type mappings by using _es-infer-mappings_ on a Visidata TableSheet.
 The mapping sheet is provided as key-value pairs, so you can edit the mappings in Visidata and not have to keep track of matching parentheses of the nested dict that Elasticsearch expects at index time.
 A lot of the ES and Kibana functionality depends on typing, so try and be specific by providing the mappings at index time.
-The same goes for index settings, contained in a sheet named _dogs\_settings_.
+The same goes for index settings, optionally contained in a sheet named _dogs\_settings_.

 ### Overview shortcut